chen-siyuan/traffic-congestion/README.md

 4. Add in tangential acceleration so that there won't be cars turning extremely slowly (Should be solved by #3).
 5. Prevent cars from occasionally driving backwards (Should be solved by #2 and #3).
 6. Change the spawning mechanism into a spawning stream.

+## Version Control

+Introductions and revisions of mechanisms should be recorded as large version updates.
+Stylistic edits and comments should be recorded as small version updates.

 ## Team Members & Individual Responsibilities